We’re leading an all-out national mobilization to defeat the climate crisis.

 Win McNamee/Getty Images via Getty Image News

-Below is a breakdown of actions Trump has taken, starting from the most recent and going back to January 2025 when he first took office, along with their impact on everyday Americans’ wallets:
+Below is a breakdown of Trump’s actions and failed campaign promises, starting from the most recent and going back to January 2025 when he first took office—showing how his decisions are driving up energy costs and electricity bills for the rest of us:

 Timeline